sfquadri02/sql-data-cleaning-layoffs/README.md

 ## Outcome

-The final cleaned dataset is consistent, reliable, and ready for exploratory data analysis or visualization.
+The project delivers a clean, structured dataset along with data-driven insights into global layoff patterns.
-This project demonstrates practical SQL data-cleaning techniques commonly used in real-world data analyst and business analyst roles.
+It demonstrates practical SQL skills across the full data analysis lifecycle — from raw data preparation to insight generation — commonly expected in Data Analyst and Business Analyst roles.

 ## How to Use

 1. Import the raw layoffs dataset into your SQL environment
-2. Run the SQL script step-by-step to reproduce the cleaning process
+2. Execute the data cleaning scripts to prepare the dataset
+3. Run the analysis queries to explore trends and insights
-3. Use the cleaned table for analysis, reporting, or visualization
+4. Use the cleaned data for reporting, dashboards, or further analysis